 The Past Cases Review 2 (PCR2) is being run in all Church of England dioceses during 2020; due to COVID-19 restrictions the completion date is now moving to spring/summer 2021.
-Further details on this will be released in due course.

 Please see our FAQs section for more information on PCR2.